South African Border War: Cold War tensions and the border militarisation

 The increasing likelihood of armed conflict in South West Africa had strong international foreign policy implications, for both Western Europe and the Soviet bloc.
 Prior to the late 1950s, South Africa's defence policy had been influenced by international Cold War politics, including the domino theory and fears of a conventional Soviet military threat to the strategic Cape trade route between the south Atlantic and Indian oceans.
 Noting that the country had become the world's principal source of uranium, the South African Department of External Affairs reasoned that "on this account alone, therefore, South Africa is bound to be implicated in any war between East and West".
 Prime Minister Malan took the position that colonial Africa was being directly threatened by the Soviets, or at least by Soviet-backed communist agitation, and this was only likely to increase whatever the result of another European war.
 Malan promoted an African Pact, similar to NATO, headed by South Africa and the Western colonial powers accordingly.
 The concept failed due to international opposition to apartheid and suspicion of South African military overtures in the British Commonwealth.

 South Africa's participation in the Korean War produced a significant warming of relations between Malan and the United States, despite American criticism of apartheid.
 Until the early 1960s, South African strategic and military support was considered an integral component of U.S. foreign policy in Africa's southern subcontinent, and there was a steady flow of defence technology from Washington to Pretoria.
 American and Western European interest in the defence of Africa from a hypothetical, external communist invasion dissipated after it became clear that the nuclear arms race was making global conventional war increasingly less likely.
 Emphasis shifted towards preventing communist subversion and infiltration via proxy rather than overt Soviet aggression.
+American support to South Africa was predicated on the ability of South Africa to prevent wider communist insurgency from growing in the region.

 Equipment of Soviet origin supplied to SWAPO.
 From left to right: satchel, Dragunov sniper rifle, PG-7V RPG projectile, and RPG-7 launcher.